-Each individual has different needs, therefore, an audiologist will need to assess your hearing before suggesting how many hearing aids you will need.
-Many people agree that there are benefits gained when wearing two hearing aids.
-The top reason being you can experience a more ‘even’ hearing experience when wearing two hearing aids.
+Each individual has different needs; therefore, an audiologist will need to assess your hearing before suggesting how many hearing aids you will need.
+Many people agree there are benefits gained when wearing two hearing aids, with a main reason being having a more “even” hearing experience.
 Some also believe that wearing two aids provides better clarity of sound, allowing them to hear better in loud environments.
-Speak to a licensed professional or audiologist to establish your hearing needs before purchasing hearing aids.

 How often do hearing aid batteries need to be changed?

-This will weigh heavily on how much power the is required by the hearing aid, how often it is used, and what type and make of hearing aid it is.
+This will depend heavily on how much power is required, how often it is used, and what type of hearing aid it is.
 Battery life varies greatly from a few days to weeks or longer.
 Always read the instructions on battery replacement carefully and be aware of ways to maximize the life of the batteries to ultimately reduce ongoing costs.

-What kinds of hearing aids do you carry?
+What kids of hearing aids do you carry?

-We offer a wide range of affordable hearing aids – from Fully Digital In-The-Canal Hearing Aids Receive-In-Canal (RIC) to Fully Behind-The-Ear (BTE) hearing aids, we have the perfect hearing aid choice to suit your individual needs and lifestyle.
+We offer a wide range of affordable hearing aids – from Fully Digital In-The-Canal Hearing Aids, Receiver-In-Canal (RIC) to Fully Behind-The-Ear (BTE) hearing aids.
+We have a variety of reliable hearing aid choices to suit your individual needs and lifestyle.